Digital switchover dates in the United Kingdom

-The digital switchover is the process by which analogue terrestrial television in the United Kingdom was replaced with digital terrestrial television.
+The digital switchover was the process by which analogue terrestrial television in the United Kingdom was replaced with digital terrestrial television.
 It is sometimes referred to as the "analogue switch off".

 In the United Kingdom, the terrestrial switchover started on 17 October 2007 and was completed on 24 October 2012.
 Each group of transmitters within each TV region had its analogue broadcasts switched off at a certain point between those dates.
-The process was co-ordinated by an independent body, Digital UK.
+The process was co-ordinated by an independent body, Digital UK (now Everyone TV).

 Switchover guide

 Stage 1 – Known as DSO1 - Analogue BBC Two and low power digital Multiplex 1 switched off.
 High power Multiplex 1 switched on.

 Stage 2 – Known as DSO2 - All remaining analogue channels and low power digital multiplexes switched off.
 Remaining high power digital multiplexes switched on.

 Switchover dates

 These are the dates at which switchover took place in each TV region, as published by Digital UK.